What’s in the sky this January?

 - The Large and Small Magellanic Clouds (LMC & SMC) – these cloud-like features in the southern sky are two small companion galaxies to the Milky Way.
 If you are away from city lights and if your eyes have had 10-15 minutes to adjust to the darkness look due south.
 High up are two hazy patches of ‘cloud’ the Large to the left and the Small to the right.
 The light you see today from their stars and gas left these galaxies 200,000 years ago.

-It’s January so let’s have a look ahead at the astronomical and space events coming this year.
+It’s January so let’s have a look ahead at the astronomical and space events for the rest of the year.

-- View the Star Map 01 January 2021, which shows the stars, constellations and planets visible in the night sky from anywhere in Australia
+- View the January 2022 Star Map, which shows the stars, constellations and planets visible in the night sky from anywhere in Australia

 - Check out these resources for getting started